 Disputing Bailiffs Fees: Detailed Assessment

-The creditor usually covers the expenses of both the application and the assessment hearing.
+Detailed assessments are usually free.
+The bailiff company pays the cost of the application and assessment hearing.

-If both the following applies, then make a claim for damages instead.
+If both the following applies then make a claim for damages.

-A bailiff clamped or towed your vehicle due to a traffic debt from your former residence.
+A bailiff clamped or towed your car for a traffic debt from your previous address

 You can have a detailed assessment hearing if:

-The bailiff multiplied the enforcement stage fee of £235 by the number of simultaneous warrants and liability orders.
+The bailiff multiplied the £235 enforcement stage fee by the number of concurrent warrants

-Fees or charges were collected after the termination of the enforcement power.
+The fees or charges were taken after the enforcement power had ended

-An enforcement stage fee was applied erroneously where it does not pertain.
+An enforcement stage fee was charged but does not apply

 Gather the following evidence (where applicable)

-Documentation indicating the date when the money was requested or collected (for interest calculation purposes).
+Evidence of the date the money was demanded or taken (for calculating interest)

-Choose the reasons why the fee or fees are not owed.
+Select the grounds the fee or fees are not payable

-If relevant, provide evidence that the address on the warrant or liability order is incorrect.
+If applies, evidence the address on the warrant or liability order is wrong

-If your vehicle has been clamped or towed due to an outstanding debt, and the warrant is a defective instrtument, for example itr states your previous address, the enforcement becomes void, and the bailiff cannot recover any fees.
-Alongside a Detailed Assessment application, it is advisable to include a request for an order for the return of the vehicle taken under the defective warrant, and seek damages for its unlawful deprivation.
+If your vehicle has been clamped or towed for an unpaid debt and the warrant has your previous address, then the enforcement is invalid and the bailiff is unable to recover any fees.
+A Detailed assessment application should be accompanied with an application for an order to return control of the vehicle and apply for your damages for the unlawful deprivation of it.

 Schedule of enforcement fees